 Partnering with Amazon and becoming its seller isn’t the only way to earn money.
 There are a few other ways that you can utilize.
-Rather becoming a seller, you can think of selling directly to Amazon and in turn, they will sell the products for you.
+Rather than becoming a seller, you can think of selling directly to Amazon and in turn, they will sell the products for you.
 Sounds like a good plan?
-We call this “Amazon Vendor” and differs greatly from “Amazon Seller.”
+We call this “Amazon Vendor” and differ greatly from “Amazon Seller.”
 So, let’s understand what it is and what is the Amazon vendor central pricing.

 Let’s get started.

 Vendor Central is Amazon’s portal, which helps in facilitating business between private vendors and Amazon.